 After you define the relational operators, you can use SQL statements such as the following one:

 '''

 SELECT FROM employee

-WHERE emp_name = 'McDonald'::ScottishName
+WHERE emp name = 'McDonald'::ScottishName

 '''

 The relational-operator functions are strategy functions for the built-in secondary-access method, a generic B-tree.
-For information on strategy functions, see "Operator Classes" on page 11-2.
+For information about strategy functions, see "Operator classes" on page 11-2.